BytingBulldogs3539/Deep-Space-Motion-Profile-Mapper/README.md

 # Deep-Space-Motion-Profile-Mapper
-A custom motion profiling utility created by the byting bulldogs written from scratch in C#.
+A custom motion profiling utility created by the Byting Bulldogs written from scratch in C#.

 Features:
 - Third dirivitive velocity generation.